Cannabis curing at the Stepwell Soil facilities in Toronto, Ontario. (Photography by Jonathan Coward/Herb)

 The curing process is when your cannabis flower will have the opportunity to rid itself of any excess substances—chlorophyll or fertilizer salts, for example—that could interfere with its quality.

 Is it necessary to cure your cannabis?
 Not at all.
 You could still consume, and enjoy, non-cured cannabis.
 But a better question would be should you cure your cannabis.
-If you’re a cannabis enthusiast, and enjoy the consumption process (i.e. smoking), we highly recommend that you take the time to cure your cannabis.
-While everyone enjoys their cannabis differently, cured cannabis is ultimately smoother and more flavourful, since the cannabis flower has had a chance to fully flush out the excess moisture and substances that interfere with smell, taste, potency, and terpenes.
+If you’re a cannabis enthusiast, and enjoy the consumption process (i.e. rolling up and smoking a blunt or joint), we highly recommend that you take the time to cure your cannabis.
+While everyone enjoys their cannabis differently, cured cannabis is ultimately smoother and more flavorful, since the cannabis flower has had a chance to fully flush out the excess moisture and substances that interfere with smell, taste, potency, and terpenes.
 Cured cannabis will even burn more evenly.

 Curing cannabis is extremely easy.
 The main component you need is time.
 That, and enough Mason jars to fit all your dried cannabis flower.